bellangerq/personal-website-2022/README.md

 ## Deployment

-Every push on `main` branch will triger a deploy on Netlify.
+Every push on `main` branch will trigger a deploy on Netlify.